15 of the best hat sewing patterns

 A hat can be the perfect finishing touch to your outfit, whether you're looking for a warm hat to stay cosy in the winter or a practical sun hat to protect your skin in the summer.

 In this guide, we're exploring the best hat sewing patterns to make including bucket hats, baker boy caps and hats for children.
-We've included some free hat patterns to sew alongside our favourite hat patterns to buy.
-There are patterns for all seasons to keep you toasty warm in the winter and cool in the summer.
+We've included some free sewing patterns to sew alongside our favourite hat patterns to buy.
+You'll find patterns for all seasons to keep you toasty warm in the winter and cool in the summer.

 These patterns vary in difficulty, but we've included some easy ones for beginners to try too.
 We'd recommend that beginners start an easy project with a baby hat and tackle some of the more complicated hat sewing patterns once they've built up their sewing skills.